Teenage Pregnancy Health Issues Child Rights Photos

 Ahead, these girls share their powerful stories and hope for the future.

-Caption: Ana*, 15, lives with her daughter, Karen*, 4 months, parents, and two sisters in a violent neighborhood in a large city in Colombia.
+Caption: Ana*, 15, lives with her daughter, Karen*, 4 months, parents, and two sisters in a violent neighbourhood in a large city in Colombia.

 Editor's note: Sofia Klemming Nordenskiöld is a journalist and Plan International Sweden press officer.
 All photos and captions were provided by Plan International. *All names have been changed by Plan International for protection purposes.